Raising Neurodiversity Awareness

 Well, this was long… what next?

 Autism and ADHD are not the only neurodivergent disorders.
-Dyslexia or borderline personality disorder as well as eating disorders and others can be found under this term.
+You can find Dyslexia or borderline personality disorder as well as eating disorders and others under this term.
 If you want to read further about medical background and are looking for good self-assessment, ADxS.org is a good place to look.

 Deutsch: Ich kann jedem, der sich tiefergehend informieren möchte, die Seite ADxS.org ans Herz legen.
 Dort gibt es kostenlose Selbsttests (professionelle mit langem Fragekatalog, nicht die Kurztests mit nur fünf Fragen).